hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250915518v1-how-do-language-models-generate-slang-a-systematic-comparison-betwee.md

 ---
 layout: default
-title: How do Language Models Generate Slang: A Systematic Comparison between Human and Machine-Generated Slang Usages
+title: "How do Language Models Generate Slang: A Systematic Comparison between Human and Machine-Generated Slang Usages"
 ---

 # How do Language Models Generate Slang: A Systematic Comparison between Human and Machine-Generated Slang Usages